Layout Components

 Panel

 Panels are used to group form components into collapsible or expandable sections.
 They help reduce visual clutter and improve navigation in complex forms.
 Panels can be themed and styled using Bootstrap classes.
+Panels can include a title and be configured to open or close by default, making them ideal for organizing content and minimizing distractions.

 Setting Description